ionic-team/ionic-docs/src/content/intro.md

 Ionic Framework v4 is a major advance in the underlying technology and capabilities of the project, with a focus on performance, compatibility, and overall extensibility.
 Although v4 still integrates deeply with Angular, it’s now also framework-agnostic, meaning it can work with any other JS framework (Vue, React, Preact, etc), or no framework at all.

 [Write more about what v4 is all about: Performance/startup times, size, web standards, etc.]

+## Ionic Pro

+To take Ionic Framework apps even further, we also offer a commercial app platform called <a href="https://ionicframework.com/pro" target="_blank">Ionic Pro</a>.
+Ionic (the company) makes money by charging a subscription for Ionic Pro (among other comercial products), which <strong>is entirely optional and separate from the open source Framework.</strong>

+Ionic Pro helps developers and teams monitor and track runtime errors, compile native app builds, and deploy live code updates to Ionic apps from a centralized dashboard.
+Pro requires an Ionic Account and comes with a free "Starter" plan for those interested in playing around with some of its features.
+Optional upgrades to paid plans for more advanced capabilities and scale are available as well.

 ## Ecosystem